iSmokeDrow/ARME/README.md

 Viewing/Editing Rappelz Map Files

+Foreword:

+C1ph3r was a giant when it came to being a "dev" for the Rappelz P-Server Scene, his work deserves to live on through those who still want to carry the mantle of Rappelz!

 General notes:

 - 3D viewing was partially implemented but ultimately I removed it because it was rather broken and bogged the program down